Guidance for completing a review task (public contributors) NEW

 We believe that in order to make the best decisions, we should know about any competing interests that reviewers may have.
 We will not reject your opinion simply because you declare a competing interest, but we do need to know about it.
 An example of a competing interest could be that you know someone in the research team personally, or if you could gain financially if the research is funded.

-If you haven’t used the MIS system before, please check your email inbox for an email from us containing your username and password.
+If you haven’t used the MIS system before, please check your email inbox as we will have set the system to send you a username and password.
 If you lose your password, please click on the ‘Forgot your password’ link and enter your email address as your Login ID.
 You will then be emailed a temporary password, which you can use to login and then change to something more memorable.
 If you are having problems accessing the system, please contact us.